mixxxdj/manual/source/chapters/library.rst

 **Cover/Album Art**

-  Mixxx can display the upper quarter of any cover art that it finds for a track in the library.
-Mixxx will only check locally for available cover art.
-The search algorithm chooses the first cover that appears in the following list.
+  Mixxx can display any cover art that it finds for a track in the library.
+  The search algorithm will check locally for available cover art, and chooses the first cover that appears in the following list:

-    1. The first cover saved in the ID3v2 tags of the track
+    1. The first cover saved in the ID3v2 :term:`tags<metadata>` of the track
     2. If just one image file exists in the track folder take that.
-    3. %track-file-base%.jpg in the track directory for %track-file-base%.mp3
+    3. :file:`%track-file-base%.jpg` in the track directory for :file:`%track-file-base%.mp3`
-    4. %album%.jpg
+    4. :file:`%album%.jpg`
-    5. cover.jpg
+    5. :file:`cover.jpg`
-    6. front.jpg
+    6. :file:`front.jpg`
-    7. album.jpg
+    7. :file:`album.jpg`
-    8. folder.jpg
+    8. :file:`folder.jpg`

   Mixxx supports the following image types: jpg, jpeg, png, gif, bmp